oasis-open/csaf-documentation/README-repo.md

 ---

-## Development server (with live reload)
+## Development setup

-To run the Hugo development server with live reload, follow these steps:
+When doing changes to the website, you can use a local setup on a GNU/Linux machine to preview the layout.

 ### Prerequisites

-Before starting the development server, ensure you have the following installed:
+Install the following:
+(either from your GNU/Linux distribution packages or following the generic instruction).

 - **Hugo** (v0.145.0 or later, extended edition):
   Required for generating the static website from the source code files.